Customize Object Schema (BOD, JSON, ANY)

 GO

-This proves that the connection point works properly and you are able to read the table data and generate an XML.
-Now let’s create the custom BOD that generates the object schema in the Data Catalog, but before doing this you have to reset the status of the records in the table because the Stored Procedure has updated the status for not reading the same records over and over (see the code above)
+Now let’s create the custom BOD that generates the object schema in the Data Catalog, but before doing this you have to reset the status of the records in the table.
+This is because the Stored Procedure has updated the status for not reading the same records over and over.

 Update [dbo].[ITEM_EXT] set [ITEM_EXT].[STATUS]=0 where [ITEM_EXT].[STATUS]=2

-Now you are ready to generate the schema for the custom BOD
+Now you are ready to generate the schema for the custom BOD.

-As in the file template, you get a form where you have to select the DocumentID and when you click the “OK” button you will see the custom BOD name in the document text box
+As in the file template, you get a form where you have to select the DocumentID and when you click the “OK” button you will see the custom BOD name in the document text box.

 Go to the data catalog to see the newly created object schema